rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

     The test will Request User to connect Source device to Composite In port:

-  - Question: "Connect the compositeIn source device to Port port_type and press Y: (Y/N)"
+  - Question: "Connect the compositeIn source device to Port port_type and press Y: "
   - Press **Y** if user connected the device and acknowledge the same. (this will mark the step as PASS).

+- Signal change confirmation:

+  - Test will check if the event has reached the device.
+  - If event detected will mark the step as PASS
+  - If event not detected will mark the step as FAIL

+- Device Disconnect/Standby prompt:

+    The test will Request User to disconnect the Source device to Composite In port or make Source device to standby mode:

+  - Question: "Check if CompositeIn source is disconnected to port_type/set to standby and press Y: "
-  - Press **N** if user could not connect the device. (this will mark the step as FAIL).
+  - Press **Y** if user connected the device and acknowledge the same. (this will mark the step as PASS).

-- Device detects signal change:
+- Signal change confirmation:

-  - Test will check the signal change.
+  - Test will check if the event has reached the device.
+  - If event detected will mark the step as PASS
+  - If event not detected will mark the step as FAIL

 - Repeat for All Ports: